Seeking how to run faster run longer?

 The more oxygen you can bring to your muscles, the better your performance will be.

-The long run should be the bread and butter workout to do in order to run easier and farther.
+So, training longer should be the bread and butter workout to do in order to run easier and farther.
 There are no short cuts.

 Strength in distance